History: First Issued: November 21, 1997. Last Revised: May 30, 2023.

 NCSU POL05.20.02 – Emeritus/Emerita Faculty Status for Faculty and Senior Administrators

-Contact Info: Director of Benefits, Human Resources (919-515-2151)
+Retirement and benefits questions: Director of Benefits, Human Resources (919-515-2151)

 1. The NC State Phased Retirement Program

-NC State’s PRP has been developed in accordance with the phased retirement policy approved by the UNC Board of Governors.
+1.2 NC State’s PRP has been developed in accordance with the phased retirement policy approved by the UNC Board of Governors.

 2. Qualifying Conditions for Applying to the PRP

-2.1.
-Full-time tenured faculty member
+2.1 Full-time tenured faculty member

 A full-time tenured faculty member at NC State who meets the conditions set forth in 2.1.1, 2.1.2 and 2.1.3 is eligible to apply for participation in the PRP.
 For the purpose of eligibility to participate in the PRP, the definition of full-time faculty is the same as used in the determination of eligibility for employee benefits.
 To be eligible, the faculty member must:

-2.1.1. have at least five years of full-time service at NC State;
+2.1.1 have at least five years of full-time service at NC State;

-2.1.3. be eligible to receive retirement benefits through either ' TSERS or ORP.
+2.1.3 be eligible to receive retirement benefits through either TSERS or ORP.

-2.2.
-Full-time administrator
+2.2 Full-time administrator

 4. Limiting Participation in the PRP

-4.2.
-Response to Academic Program Compromise Considerations: The university and its departments retain the right to respond to challenges to the academic quality of individual programs.
+4.2 Response to Academic Program Compromise Considerations: The university and its departments retain the right to respond to challenges to the academic quality of individual programs.
 For example, participation may be limited if to permit greater participation would make it difficult to maintain the number of course sections necessary for an appropriate student-faculty ratio as required for accreditation.
 The limitation with respect to preservation of academic quality of an institution and/or a department or school must be applied consistently to all eligible faculty seeking to commence enrollment in the PRP the same fall semester.

-4.2.1 When participation must be limited to preserve academic quality, applications will be processed on a first come, first eligible basis.
+4.2.1 When participation must be limited to preserve academic quality, PRP applications will be processed on a first come, first eligible basis.

 5. The PRP Application Process

-5.2.
-Applying for the PRP: After receiving notification of eligibility to participate in the PRP, it is an individual faculty member’s responsibility to determine whether to apply for participation in the PRP.
+5.2 Applying for the PRP: After receiving notification of eligibility to participate in the PRP, it is an individual faculty member’s responsibility to determine whether to apply for participation in the PRP.

-5.2.1.
-In order to guarantee consideration for the PRP, a faculty member must apply for the PRP not earlier than eleven (11) months prior to commencement of the first semester of PRP participation and not later than six (6) months prior to that date.
+5.2.1 In order to guarantee consideration for the PRP, a faculty member must apply for the PRP not earlier than eleven (11) months prior to commencement of the first semester of PRP participation and not later than six (6) months prior to that date.
 August 16th is defined as the date for PRP entry each fall semester for academic year appointments and is used as the basis to define the 6-11 month PRP application window.
 This application window also applies to a fiscal year appointment even though the PRP entry date for a fiscal year appointment is July 1st.

-5.2.4.
-The department head will advise a PRP applicant as soon as practical whether or not an established limitation as described in 4, will prevent PRP participation.
+5.2.4 The department head will advise a PRP applicant as soon as practical whether or not an established limitation as described in 4, will prevent PRP participation.

-The full range of faculty activities should be considered in these negotiations.
+5.3.1 The full range of faculty activities should be considered in these negotiations.
 These activities include undergraduate teaching, graduate teaching, research and creative activities, academic advising, writing of grants, publications, committee membership for graduate student thesis/dissertation research, presentations, participation in public service-related activities, participation in professional society-related activities, and departmental administrative activities.
 The percent of time an applicant will be involved in any of these activities will depend upon the level of time commitment agreed upon between the faculty member and the department head as they create the half-time work plan.

-The assigned duties during the PRP should be consistent with the skills and abilities of the faculty member and the objective needs of the department.
+5.3.2 The assigned duties during the PRP should be consistent with the skills and abilities of the faculty member and the objective needs of the department.
 The applicant and the department head should also discuss in detail the aspects of the assignments associated with half-time employment including, but not limited to, office assignments, lab space, computing facilities, and travel funds.
 It is the department head’s responsibility to ensure that a faculty member who requests to participate in the PRP is offered meaningful work assignments that are consistent with departmental objectives and the skills and abilities of the faculty member.
 Work assignments are expected to vary from department to department and across faculty within a department.

-5.4.
-Signing the PRP Reemployment Agreement and Release: After the faculty member and department head agree upon the half-time work plan, the department head will prepare and sign the Agreement.
-If approved, the dean will sign the Agreement and submit the Agreement to the Provost via Human Resources-Benefits.
+5.4 Signing the PRP Reemployment Agreement and Release: After the faculty member and department head agree upon the half-time work plan, the department head will prepare and sign the Agreement.
+If approved, the dean will sign the Agreement and submit the Agreement to the Provost via UHR.
 If approved by the Provost, the faculty member will be provided a finalized signed [by the department head, dean and Provost] version of the Agreement and the UNC Phased Retirement Program General Release (the “Release”) to consider and sign.
 As required by the Age Discrimination in Employment Act (ADEA), the faculty member shall be allowed at least forty-five (45) calendar days to execute and return the Agreement and the Release.
 The forty-five day period begins on the date of delivery to the faculty member, as evidenced by the return receipt signed upon delivery.
 The faculty member shall submit the original signed Agreement and Release to the Provost via the HR-Benefits Department.

-5.5.
-Faculty Member Option for Revocation of PRP Agreement and Release: A faculty member electing to participate in the PRP has the right under the ADEA to revoke the Agreement and the Release anytime within seven (7) calendar days of the date both documents are fully executed by all parties, i.e., all required signatures have been obtained.
+5.5 Faculty Member Option for Revocation of PRP Agreement and Release: A faculty member electing to participate in the PRP has the right under the ADEA to revoke the Agreement and the Release any time within seven (7) calendar days of the date both documents are fully executed by all parties, i.e., all required signatures have been obtained.
 Once an application is fully executed, the commitment to enter the PRP becomes irreversible if no written revocation is submitted from the faculty member to the department head within the seven (7) calendar day revocation period.
 A revocation shall be in writing, personally signed by the faculty member, and shall be accomplished by personal delivery of the revocation, or submission of it for postal delivery to the department head.
-(The date of revocation is the date on which the faculty member physically delivers the revocation to the appropriate institutional officer or office or the date on which the revocation is posted to that officer or office; the post mark date or date of receipt for postal handling of the revocation shall be prim facie evidence of the date of the revocation.)
+(The date of revocation is the date on which the faculty member physically delivers the revocation to the appropriate institutional officer or office or the date on which the revocation is posted to that officer or office; the post mark date or date of receipt for postal handling of the revocation shall be prima facie evidence of the date of the revocation.)
 If the Agreement and the Release are effectively revoked, then the Agreement is void.
-The eligible faculty member will continue in his or her same full-time employment status as held immediately prior to the execution of the Agreement and the Release.
+The eligible faculty member will continue in their same full-time employment status as held immediately prior to the execution of the Agreement and the Release.

 6. Participation in University Benefits/Programs/Services

-6.2.
-Eligible faculty members participating in the PRP remain eligible for participation in University-sponsored deduction and benefit programs available to regular half-time employees; with the exception of leave accrual.
+6.2 Eligible faculty members participating in the PRP remain eligible for participation in University-sponsored deduction and benefit programs available to regular half-time employees; with the exception of leave accrual.